NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Archaeologist.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Society skill and the Architecture Lore skill.
-You gain the [[Feats/Additional Lore|Additional Lore]] skill feat related to an ancient culture or the history of a culture you've studied (such as Azlanti Lore or Osirian History Lore).
+You gain the [[Additional Lore|Additional Lore]] skill feat related to an ancient culture or the history of a culture you've studied (such as Azlanti Lore or Osirian History Lore).

 *Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*